wballard/superwatcher/README.md

 driven by git push to a designated branch.
 Superwatcher will watch Git urls and pull in any changes.

+Any repository can define a `update_repo_action` script, which is called on any successful auto-update, including the first run.

 ## Main ##

 A single command line is provided as the main.
 This is run forever with